annieetang/color-sudoku/IMPLEMENTATION.md

+# Implementation

-# Detailed pseudo code for each of the functions:
+## Detailed pseudo code for each of the functions

 `int main(int argc, char const *argv[])`

 ```
 returns nonzero and prints error if the the wrong number of command-line arguments are given
 if first and only argument is "create",